 Task students to work in pairs or small groups on brief, well-defined activities (with a timeline and specific goals/outcomes).
 Remind students that you want the room to get loud with discussion.

 - See this website for a primer on formal and informal cooperative groups from Vanderbilt University Center for Teaching.

-When possible, assign student groups/teams or provide criteria for student-formed groups/teams that help leverage diversity and avoid isolating students from underrepresented identities.
+When possible, assign student groups or teams (or provide criteria for student-formed groups or teams) that both help leverage diversity and avoid isolating students from marginalized and minoritized identities.

 - Watch a video example (Starting around 2:05 mins) from UM professor of Mechanical Engineering Steve Skerlos.

 - Develop a background questionnaire [see example here] to gain more information about students’ skills [see sample here] and experiences.
 (Center for Research on Learning and Teaching, U-M; and Eberly Center – Carnegie Mellon University)

 In presentations of group work, guide students to share speaking responsibilities equitably or provide guidance for choosing a spokesperson.